edrewitz/wxdata/README.md

 An open-source package that helps meteorologists and weather enthusiats download, pre-process and post-process various types of weather data.

-This package only retrieves open-source weather data (i.e. nothing behind a paywall or a login).
+This package only retrieves open-source publicly available weather data.

 This package provides the following extra functionality compared to existing packages for downloading weather data: